CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Understanding class 12 NCERT solutions on moving charges and magnetism is similar to constructing a tall building's base.
 It is essential for passing difficult entrance examinations like JEE and NEET (like the support system that holds up the building) and for performing well on your regular school exams (like the bricks at the bottom).

-Question 1: A charged particle is thrown into space with a uniform magnetic field and uniform electric field.
+Question 1: A charged particle is thrown into space with a uniform magnetic field and a uniform electric field.

 Choose the correct possibility of the path of the charged particle.